ferretj/adventofcode2017/README.md

 # adventofcode2017

-Python scripts and test files containing solutions to the algorithmic problems proposed by [Advent of Code 2017](https://adventofcode.com/2017/).
+Python scripts and test files containing solutions to all algorithmic problems proposed by [Advent of Code 2017](https://adventofcode.com/2017/).

 The solutions are briefly explained in comments within the scripts.